 - To empower young theatre learners with the theatre tools to create performances.

-- To expose young theatre learners to different theatrical genre, forms and styles.
+- To expose young theatre learners to different theatrical genres, forms, and styles.

-- Technical Integration – Developing a fundamental understanding of how technical elements of theatre contribute in enhancing the overall spectacle of the performances.
-The students also learn all about costumes, props, make-up, music, sound for the classroom performances and creating play scripts on the basis of elements of drama.
+- Technical Integration – Developing a fundamental understanding of how technical elements of theatre contribute to enhancing the overall spectacle of the performances.
+At Orchids International Schools, our students also learn all about costumes, props, make-up, music, sound for the classroom performances, and creating play scripts on the basis of elements of drama.

 - Reflect and Review – Enables a child to be able to reflect on one’s own learning and performances as well as critique the work of others.
 They can identify ‘what worked and what did not’ and propose methods on how they could improve.

-PRIMARY: Theatre curriculum for primary grades of III, IV & V, follow a similar framework, but with the integrated difficulty level, with an aim to enhance the impact of all the learnings they grasp in theatre.
+The theatre curriculum for primary classes of III, IV & V, follow a similar framework, but with the integrated difficulty level, with an aim to enhance the impact of all the learnings they grasp in theatre.

 - Performance Skills – Enabling students to be able to perform the stories which are developed either from the published storybooks or created by students during the process.
-It includes basics of design and direction, portrayal the assigned characters through effective use mind, body and voice.
+It includes the basics of design and direction, the portrayal of the assigned characters through effective use of mind, body, and voice.

-- Reflect and Review – Students can reflect on one’s own learning and performances as well as critique the work of others.
-They will be capable of identifying through experimenting and can propose methods how would they improve upon them in future performances.
+- Reflect and Review – Students can reflect on their own learning and performances as well as critique the work of others.
+They will be capable of identifying through experimenting and can propose methods of how would they improve upon them in future performances.